Javascript is not enabled.

 These are enrollment periods to start Medicare Part A and Part B.

-The time frames are different from Medicare’s annual open enrollment period, Oct.
+The time frames are different for Medicare’s annual open enrollment period, Oct.
 15 to Dec.
-7. Open enrollment allows you to sign up for or switch Part D prescription drug coverage or private Medicare Advantage plans.
+7, when you can sign up or switch Part D prescription drug coverage or private Medicare Advantage plans.

 Return to Medicare Q&A main page